$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Dual characterisation of -arbitrage and -consistent pricing

 \begin{remark} (a) Usually (at least in all the examples we consider) there is an ``interior'' of $\cQ$ which contains $1$ (the real world measure).
 This implies $\tilde{\cQ}_{\max}^\alpha \neq \emptyset$.
-Furthermore, by \cite[Proposition 4.11]{herdegen2020dual} it follows that $\rho^\infty$ is strictly expectation bounded and so by Remark \ref{rmk:rho WSLL iff rho bar WSLL}(c), $\rho$ is weakly sensitive to large losses on the entire space $L$.
+Furthermore, by \cite[Proposition 4.11]{herdegen2020dual} it follows that $\rho^\infty$ is strictly expectation bounded and so by Remark \ref{rmk:rho WSLL iff rho bar WSLL}(b), $\rho$ is sensitive to large expected losses on the entire space $L$.
 In such cases, we only need to check when Condition I holds in order to apply Theorem \ref{thm: no reg arb equivalence}.

+(b) When $\rho$ is coherent, Theorem \ref{thm: no reg arb equivalence} reduces to \cite[Theorem 4.20]{herdegen2020dual}.
+By Remarks \ref{rmk:rho WSLL iff rho bar WSLL}(a) and \ref{rmk:rho arb scalable acceptable deal relation}(b), this is related to Arduca and Munari's result \cite[Theorem 4.14]{arduca2020fundamental} on the absence of good-deals of the first kind.
+They work in a one-period model that accounts for frictions and derive a fundamental theorem of asset pricing, which just like Theorem \ref{thm: no reg arb equivalence}, subsumes the classical fundamental theorem of asset pricing.
+This is the only result in the market consistent pricing (good-deal pricing) literature we are aware of that does this.
+They relate the absence of good-deals with the existence of a \emph{strictly consistent price deflator}, however, it is difficult to apply this in practice.
+Theorem \ref{thm: no reg arb equivalence} (which leads to Theorem \ref{cor:rho arb pricing bounds}) tells us \emph{exactly} which strictly consistent price deflators (EMMs in the frictionless case) to consider.